sekang2/seq-seq-pan/README.md

 Pipeline steps are represented as blocks, dashed ones are optional.
 The first iteration is different and is marked with the blue arrow.

 ![](representation/seq-seq-pan-pipeline.png)

+## Pan-genome data structure
+For full representation of pan-genome and to be able to work with the data structure, only the .XMFA and the genome_description files are needed.

+.FASTA files can be discarded as all sequences can be extracted from the pan-genome, the consensus sequence can be constructed from the .XMFA file at any time.